javs1287/FLPcustomplugin_and_steampunk/README.md

 ![Plugin Overview](images/overview.png)

-## Requirements
+## Prerequisites

-The requirements to follow the exercises in this repository are:
+You need to ensure the fulfillment of all of the following points for you to successfully run this exercise:

 * You have installed the _latest_ ABAP Development Tools (ADT), see [ABAP Development Tools](https://tools.hana.ondemand.com/#abap).
 * You have an SAP S/4HANA 2022 system deployed in an on-premise Sandbox or via SAP Cloud Application Library (CAL).
 * You have fully configured SAP Fiori and have developer access to the backend system where embedded SAP Fiori is deployed.
 * You have fully setup Cloud Connector and created a destination to your backend S/4HANA system.
+* You have fully setup SAP Business application Studio including the setup of Development Spaces.

 ## Exercises